The Shaw Trust Disability Power 100 list is published every year to recognise and celebrate the 100 most influential disabled people within the UK.

 Sport

-We as parents are extremely proud to announce that today we were all invited to the House of Lords for the launch of this years list.
+We as parents were extremely proud when we were all invited to the House of Lords for the launch of the 2019 list.

 Aaron has been selected to feature on the 2019 list and has been included in the sports category.
-We are delighted that he is receiving this recognition for which he not only deserves, but has worked extremely hard for.
-This years list also includes people such as Lee Ridley(Lost Voice Guy), Baroness Tanni Grey-Thompson, Anne Hegerty, Ade Adepitan, Warwick Davis, many more amazing people with an MBE/CBE, and now our wee son from County Down 💚
+We are delighted that he received this recognition for which he not only deserves, but has worked extremely hard for.
+The list also includes people such as Lee Ridley(Lost Voice Guy), Baroness Tanni Grey-Thompson, Anne Hegerty, Ade Adepitan, Warwick Davis, many more amazing people with an MBE/CBE, and now our wee son from County Down ๐

 In our experience, people who have complex needs can often be overlooked and under estimated by society, and even more so those with communication difficulties.
 Our son faces these challenges and difficulties daily, so to be recognised, respected and valued for his contribution to society is absolutely incredible and a true credit to Aaron.